alcory/advent2022/README.md

     -XXX corresponds to the day of the calendar of advent.
     -YYY corresponds to the number of the question(if more than one is given)

+Also, the data of any given day is stored as : dayXXX_DATA.in, where XXX corresponds to the day of the calendar.